 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make tamales with my easy recipe and step by step instructions.
-Green Chile Chicken Tamales are made with shredded chicken and a homemade tomatillo salsa wrapped in masa dough then steamed in corn husks for a perfectly tender, flavorful tamale that everyone will love.
+Learn how to make tamales with my easy recipe and step-by-step instructions.
+Green Chicken Tamales are made with shredded chicken and a homemade tomatillo salsa wrapped in masa dough, then steamed in corn husks for a perfectly tender, flavorful tamale that everyone will love.

 While there are quite a few steps to making these green chile chicken tamales from scratch, they aren’t difficult to make.
 There are a number of shortcuts you can take as well, and I’ll include those in the notes below.
-Here I will break down the recipe into easily manageable chunks.
+In this section I will break down the recipe into easily manageable chunks.

-The husks need to be softened so they can be easily wrapped around the tamale.
+Soak the corn husks.
+The husks need to be softened so they will be pliable and can be easily wrapped around the tamale.
 Separate the husks, remove any fine strands and soak them in boiling water (off of the heat) for about an hour.

 collage of 3 images showing steps for making chicken tamale filling